 At the present time, we are unable to assess the likely outcome of the cases in the remaining states.
 Our insurance company has assumed the defense of this matter.
-However, our current product liability insurance policy contains absolute exclusions for claims related to Reglan and metoclopramide.
 We cannot provide assurances that the outcome of these matters will not have an adverse effect on our business, financial condition, and operating results.
-Furthermore, like all pharmaceutical manufacturers, we may be exposed to other product liability claims in the future, which could further limit our coverage under future insurance policies or cause those policies to become more expensive, which could harm our business, financial condition, and operating results.
+Furthermore, like all pharmaceutical manufacturers, we may be exposed to other product liability claims in the future, which could limit our coverage under future insurance policies or cause those policies to become more expensive, which could harm our business, financial condition, and operating results.